Kashyap-Nirmal/Android_App/Apps/README.md

 		Glide,Picaso.

 -> Google Map API

 	Added a marker to [current loc + (10 , 10)]

 -> Menus
 	Context Menu, Pop up menu.

 -> Dialogs and Bottom sheets

 		Dialogs.
 Doesn't include bottom sheets

 -> Tryframe Demo

 		Included Splash Screen.
 Uses Google face API.
 Tried to set glasses at the threshold of some Degree.
 Not efficient

 -> Bottom sheets

 -> Database

 		SQLite, Shared preferences.

 -> Firestore demo

 		Simple Sign Up and login.
 Display all registered users to the admin.

 -> Text over image

-		Download is not working.
+		Download functionality is not working.
 Need to change the intent for Loading directory.

 May-2019 to June-2019